On finite non-degenerate braided tensor categories with a Lagrangian subcategory: The proof of Theorem

 Finally, it follows from Theorem \ref{gnn} and Proposition \ref{centralizer of C} that there is a braided tensor equivalence $\C\boxtimes \B\cong (\Z_{\E}(\A))^{\mathbb{Z}/2\mathbb{Z}}$.
 In particular $\C\boxtimes \B$ contains a Tannakian subcategory $\mathcal{T}:=\Rep(\mathbb{Z}/2\mathbb{Z})$, and there is a braided tensor equivalence $(\mathcal{T}')_{\mathbb{Z}/2\mathbb{Z}}\cong \Z(\E)$.
 Hence $\C\widetilde{\boxtimes} \B\cong \Z(\E)$, so $\C\cong \Z(\E)\widetilde{\boxtimes} \B ^{-1}$, as desired.

 The proof of Theorem \ref{main theorem} is complete.

 As a corollary of Theorems \ref{main theorem}, \ref{simproj} we obtain the following result.

-\begin{corollary} Let $\C$ be finite non-degenerate braided tensor category containing a Lagrangian subcategory $\sRep(W)$.
-Then the following hold: \begin{enumerate} \item If $\C$ is integral then $\C$ has exactly four nonisomorphic simple objects: two invertible objects (non-projective, if $W\ne 0$), and two simple projective objects (non-invertible, if $W\ne 0$).
+\begin{corollary} Let $\C$ be finite non-degenerate braided tensor category containing a Lagrangian subcategory $\E_n$.
+Then the following hold: \begin{enumerate} \item If $\C$ is integral then $\C$ has exactly four nonisomorphic simple objects: two invertible objects (non-projective, if $n>0$), and two simple projective objects (non-invertible, if $n>0$).

-\item If $\C$ is not integral then $\C$ has exactly three nonisomorphic simple objects: two invertible objects (non-projective, if $W\ne 0$), and one simple projective object. \end{enumerate} \end{corollary}
+\item If $\C$ is not integral then $\C$ has exactly three nonisomorphic simple objects: two invertible objects (non-projective, if $n>0$), and one simple projective object. \end{enumerate} \end{corollary}

-\begin{remark} \begin{enumerate} \item Some of the finite non-degenerate braided {\em integral} tensor categories containing a Lagrangian subcategory $\sRep(W)$ can be constructed using the interesting method developed by Davydov-Runkel in \cite{DR1,DR}, but not all of them.
-For example, $\Z(\sRep(W))$ can be constructed using Davydov-Runkel's method if and only if $\dim(W)$ is even (see, \cite[Theorem 1.2]{DR2}).
+\begin{remark} \begin{enumerate} \item Some (but not all) of the finite non-degenerate braided {\em integral} tensor categories containing a Lagrangian subcategory $\E_n$ can be constructed using the interesting method developed by Davydov-Runkel in \cite{DR1,DR}.
+For example, $\Z(\E_n)$ can be constructed using Davydov-Runkel's method if and only if $n$ is even (see, \cite[Theorem 1.2]{DR2}).

-\item In \cite[Section 5.1]{DR1} it is shown that all $8$ equivalence classes of non-degenerate braided {\em non-integral} tensor categories containing a Lagrangian subcategory $\sRep(\{0\})=\sVec$ (i.e., Ising categories; see Section 4) can be constructed using the method of Davydov-Runkel.
+\item In \cite[Section 5.1]{DR1} it is shown that all $8$ equivalence classes of non-degenerate braided {\em non-integral} tensor categories containing a Lagrangian subcategory $\E_0=\sVec$ (i.e., Ising categories; see \ref{MissVec}) can be constructed using the method of Davydov-Runkel.

-In the Appendix below we use Theorem \ref{main theorem}, and the classification of $R$-matrices of the $8$-dimensional Nicols' Hopf algebra $H(2)$ given in \cite{G}, to verify that all $8$ equivalence classes of non-degenerate braided {\em non-integral} tensor categories containing a Lagrangian subcategory $\sRep(\mathbb{C})$ arise in this way too.
+In the Appendix below we use Theorem \ref{main theorem}, and the classification of $R$-matrices of the $8$-dimensional Nicols' Hopf algebra $E(2)$ given in \cite{G}, to verify that all $8$ equivalence classes of non-degenerate braided {\em non-integral} tensor categories containing a Lagrangian subcategory $\E_1$ arise in this way as well.

-More generally, we expect that Theorem \ref{main theorem}, and the classification of $R$-matrices of the $2n$-dimensional Nicols' Hopf algebra $H(2n)$ given in \cite{PO}, can be used in a similar way to verify that all $8$ equivalence classes of non-degenerate braided {\em non-integral} tensor categories containing a Lagrangian subcategory $\sRep(W)$, $\dim(W)=n$, arise in this way also for every $n\ge 2$. \end{enumerate} \end{remark}
+More generally, we expect that Theorem \ref{main theorem}, and the classification of $R$-matrices of the $2n$-dimensional Nicols' Hopf algebra $E(2n)$ given in \cite{PO}, can be used in a similar way to verify that all $8$ equivalence classes of non-degenerate braided {\em non-integral} tensor categories containing a Lagrangian subcategory $\E_n$ arise in this way for every $n$. \end{enumerate} \end{remark}